NHQ/touchdown/README.md

 This module uses a modified [Touchy.js](https://github.com/jairajs89/Touchy.js) to create normalized events for touch and mouse.
 The focus is on touch events, and this module is for building user interfaces for that paradigm.

-Currently only three events are supported, "touchdown", "vector", and "liftoff", which are analogous to touchstart, touchmove, and touchend, as well as mousedown, mousedrag, and mouseup.
+Currently only three events are supported, "touchdown", "deltavector", and "liftoff", which are analogous to touchstart, touchmove, and touchend, as well as mousedown, mousedrag, and mouseup.
 A hover event may added, but that is a mouse-only event until the physical computing space gets a little more intimate.
 Until then, use [mouse-around](https://github.com/NHQ/mousearound)

 ```
 npm install touchdown